 Change the 4th paragraph as shown:

-If a BlockAckReq frame is received, all complete MSDUs and A-MSDUs with lower sequence numbers than the starting sequence number contained in the BlockAckReq frame shall be passed up to the next MAC process as shown in Figure 5-1 (MAC data plane architecture).
-Upon arrival of a BlockAckReq frame, the recipient shall pass up the MSDUs and A-MSDUs starting with the starting sequence number sequentially until there is an incomplete or missing MSDU or A-MSDU in the buffer.
-If no MSDUs or A-MSDUs are passed up to the next MAC process after the receipt of the BlockAckReq frame and the starting sequence number of the BlockAckReq frame is newer than the NextExpectedSequenceNumber for that block ack agreement, then the NextExpectedSequenceNumber for that block ack agreement is set to the sequence number of the BlockAckReq frame.
+If a BlockAckReq frame that is not a Fragment Flushing BlockAckReq frame is received, all complete MSDUs and A-MSDUs with lower sequence numbers than the starting sequence number contained in the BlockAckReq frame shall be passed up to the next MAC process as shown in Figure 5-1 (MAC data plane architecture).
+Upon arrival of the BlockAckReq frame, the recipient shall pass up the MSDUs and A-MSDUs starting with the starting sequence number sequentially until there is an incomplete or missing MSDU or A-MSDU in the buffer.
+If no MSDUs or A-MSDUs are passed up to the next MAC process after the receipt of the BlockAckReq frame and the starting sequence number of the BlockAckReq frame is newer than the NextExpectedSequenceNumber for that block ack agreement, then the NextExpectedSequenceNumber for that block ack agreement is set to the starting sequence number of the BlockAckReq frame.

 Insert two new paragraphs immediately after the 4th paragraph as shown:

+If a Fragment Flushing BlockAckReq frame is received, and the Flush All Fragments subfield is equal to 0, then all incomplete MSDUs and incomplete A-MSDUs with sequence numbers that are equal to or lower than the Fragment Flushing End Sequence Number shall be discarded from the receive buffer for the block ack agreement with the TA and RA from the frame and with the TID corresponding to this Fragment Flushing End Sequence Number.
+The NextExpectedSequenceNumber for the corresponding block ack agreement is not modified.
+The recipient shall not transmit a BlockAck that is a response to the receipt of the Fragment Flushing BlockAckReq frame.
+Any full-state acknowledgement information stored at the recipient for a discarded frame shall be reset to an unacknowledged indication.

+If a Fragment Flushing BlockAckReq frame is received, and the Flush All Fragments subfield is equal to 1, then all incomplete MSDUs and incomplete A-MSDUs shall be discarded from the receive buffer for the block ack agreement with the TA and RA from the frame and with the TID corresponding to this Fragment Flushing End Sequence Number.
+The NextExpectedSequenceNumber for the corresponding block ack agreement is not modified.
+The recipient shall not transmit a BlockAck that is a response to the receipt of the Fragment Flushing BlockAckReq frame.
+Any full-state acknowledgement information stored at the recipient for a discarded frame shall be reset to an unacknowledged indication.

 TGax editor: in the appropriate location within the TGax Draft, insert the following text and editing instruction: